 Students who desire to earn a minor in Business Administration must satisfy the following requirements.
 No more than 9 hours of coursework can be transferred from other institutions to fulfill minor requirements.

 ECON 211 Principles of Microeconomics 4

-ACCT 203 Principles of Accounting 3
+Principles of Accounting

-Managerial Cost Accounting
+Cost Accounting

-Commercial Law
+BUSN 223 Commercial Law 4

-BUSN 321V N Principles of Management 3
+BUSN 321W Principles of Management 4

-BUSN 346 Principles of Marketing 3
+Principles of Marketing.

-FIN 325 Co orporate Finance 3
+Corporate Finance

-Hours for the Minor
+Total Hours for the Minor 8